frankframework/frank-manual/docs/source/gettingStarted/horizonsInsertDb.rst

 #.
 Copy the booking XML presented in :ref:`horizonsInterfaces` to some file.
 #.
 Edit that file to update the ``id`` attribute of the ``<booking>`` element.
 This corresponds to the primary key of database table "booking".
 You need a value that differs from the values you applied so far.
 #.
 In the Frank!Console, go to Testing | Test Pipeline.
 Run the "IngestBooking" adapter with your booking XML.
-See section :ref:`helloTestPipeline` for details.
+See section :ref:`gettingStartedTestPipelines` for details.

 The response should be something like the following: